 allegation includes any matter reported, notified or referred to the Parliamentary Inspector.

-(2) If an allegation has been made to the Commission or the Parliamentary Inspector or any information has been given to the Commission or the Parliamentary Inspector no civil or criminal liability, other than liability under this Act, attaches to a person by reason that the allegation was made or the information was given.
+(2) If an allegation has been made to the Commission, the Public Sector Commissioner or the Parliamentary Inspector or any information has been given to the Commission, the Public Sector Commissioner or the Parliamentary Inspector no civil or criminal liability, other than liability under this Act, attaches to a person by reason that the allegation was made or the information was given.

 (3) If a Minister or an independent agency discloses, in good faith —

-(a) the fact that the Commission has received or initiated an allegation or the details of an allegation; or
+(a) the fact that the Commission or the Public Sector Commissioner has received or initiated an allegation or the details of an allegation; or

 (b) the fact that the Parliamentary Inspector has received an allegation or the details of an allegation received by the Parliamentary Inspector,